The Cyber Insurance Crisis: How Soaring Ransomware Claims Are Driving Up Premiums

 Ransomware has different forms:

-A lot of school systems unfortunately have been hit by this recently so they’ll know right before the school year to ask for a ransom, or if there’s a big event coming up, or some essential activity that has to take place, and that’s when they’ll trigger this ransomware attack because they’re hoping to get paid.
+A lot of school systems, unfortunately, have been hit by this recently, so they’ll know right before the school year to ask for a ransom, or if there’s a big event coming up, or some essential activity that has to take place, and that’s when they’ll trigger this ransomware attack because they’re hoping to get paid.

 “Unfortunately, cybercriminals view themselves as business people.
 They are good in asking how much ransom to ask for.”

-Why do you need a cyber insurance?
+Why do you need cyber insurance?

-Why almost $3 Million data breach cost?
+Why did the almost $3 million data breach cost?

 Ransomware